geodeepak/Seismolive/Python-3-Pitfalls.md

 We use the [future](http://python-future.org/) library and only support python >= 3.3.
 The motivation for Python 3 is best summarized in this [article](http://python-notes.curiousefficiency.org/en/latest/python3/questions_and_answers.html).

-Another nice article on porting to python 3 can be found [here](http://lucumr.pocoo.org/2013/5/21/porting-to-python-3-redux/).
+A nice article on porting to python 3 can be found [here](http://lucumr.pocoo.org/2013/5/21/porting-to-python-3-redux/).

 ### str vs. bytes
 On Python 3 strings are now internally utf-8, bytes are their ascii representation (see e.g. this brilliant [video](http://pyvideo.org/video/948/pragmatic-unicode-or-how-do-i-stop-the-pain)).